PragmaticPhil/microbitImageMatrix/README.md

 The purpose of this app is to allow a single micro:bit to control the visual output of a matrix of other micro:bits.

+The goal of this app is to be flexible - to allow a server to control multiple different shapes (i.e. row x col) of nodes without needing to recode / reflash the nodes.

 Setup:
 ... there is NO wiring
-... every micro:bit is powered by a battery (I use a case with coin cell for mine) ... communication between micro:bits is done by radio.
+... every micro:bit is powered by a battery
+... communication between micro:bits is done by radio.

 Overview of Functionality:
-The 'server' will contain image data, this image data will be for a 'high' resolution (say 125x100 pixels) A number of 'nodes' will be registered with the server.
+...
+The 'server' will contain image data, this image data will be for a 'high' resolution (say 125x100 pixels) ...
+A number of 'nodes' will listen for instructions from the server.
-Each node will occupy a given space in 2d (row, column) The server will break down the large image into chunks and will serve them up to each node The node will display the image served up.
+...
+Each node will occupy a given space in 2d (row, column) ...
+The server will break down the large image into chunks and will serve them up to each node ...
+The node will display the image served up.

 So, the server will send image data and instructions to the nodes Image data is basically 25 values between 0 and 9.
-Nodes will contain a buffer of images - total will depend on how much memory we have to play with Instructions will allow for (e.g) transitional effects.
+Nodes will contain a buffer of images - total will depend on how much memory we have to play with.
+10 is current working # Instructions will allow for (e.g) transitional effects.

 Nodes: